Operation Banquet (Padang): Operation

 The force arrived at its position at 05:00 on 24 August.
 There was a light wind coming from the south-east, so the carriers had to launch while steaming at 27 kn.
 Howe could not keep up and temporarily fell out of formation.
 The first wave consisted of twenty Barracudas (ten from each carrier) with 500 lb bombs and an escort of 19 Vought F4U Corsairs.
-The second wave launched at 07:10, consisting of twelve Barracudas (nine from Indomitable, 3 from Victorious) with an escort of twelve Corsairs (from Victorious).
-The port and the airfield were never used by the Japanese, and as such there little was allotted to defend them.
+The second wave launched at 07:10, consisting of twelve Barracudas (nine from Indomitable, three from Victorious) with an escort of twelve Corsairs from Victorious.
+The port and the airfield were not used by the Japanese and there was little allotted to defend them.
 There was no air opposition and the bombing was accurate.
 One Corsair was shot down by light anti-aircraft fire.

 Aftermath

 In spite of the accurate bombing, the targets proved to be of little strategic value.
 The new pilots did not gain much experience either, since they encountered only negligible opposition.
 The Japanese were not induced to divert resources from the Americans at Hollandia (now Jayapura) in New Guinea, according to the post-war testimony of Lieutenant-General Numata Takazo, the former chief of staff of the Southern Expeditionary Army Group.
-The only notable success was the aerial photography from the Wildcats, which yielded excellent results.
+The only notable success was the aerial photography from the Wildcats, that yielded excellent results.
 The operation "marked the first time the British used a two-wave attack by two fleet carriers".
 It came as an unpleasant surprise to the British that the brand new Howe, designed to achieve speeds of 28 kn, could not keep pace with the carriers at 27 kn.
 In spite of the relatively small distance covered, Victorious consumed about a quarter of her fuel.